Research and outcomes

 Lounges, dining room and campfire rings provide settings for collaborative conversation both within the family unit and with other families so that enhanced communication and deeper connections are mainstays in ongoing support during the cancer journey.

-This respite center will allow our mission to reach an increasing amount of people each year, providing support connected to our 7 health pillars on a grand scale.
+This respite center will allow our mission to reach an increasing amount of people each year, providing support connected to our six health pillars on a grand scale.